-If you choose to participate in treatment via video or electronic communication, we will make every effort to maintain your confidentiality by using VSee, a secure, HIPPA compliant web-based service.
-For the full version of the HIPPA act please visit www.hhs.gov/ocr/privacy/index.html
+If you choose to participate in treatment via video or electronic communication, we will make every effort to maintain your confidentiality by using VSee, a secure, HIPAA compliant web-based service.
+For the full version of the HIPAA act please visit www.hhs.gov/ocr/privacy/index.html

-Refreshing Waters Counseling & Consulting provides a means to communicate with you through the OnPatient Portal, which meets HIPPA security standards of confidentiality.
+Refreshing Waters Counseling & Consulting provides a means to communicate with you through the OnPatient Portal, which meets HIPAA security standards of confidentiality.

 You will separately receive text and email notifications of appointment reminders.
 If you would like to receive either text or email appointment reminders, please check the relevant boxes.